briankc804/QUOTES-APP/README.md

 # Quotes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.
+## Description
+This web application helps to create quotes and can also vote on the quotes if we like them or dislike them.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.